ibm-cloud-docs/virtualization/hyper-v-setup.md

 The Hyper-V Manager is the management console that you use to operate Hyper-V. From the Hyper-V Manager you can create, start, stop, delete, and configure all of your virtual machines.
 The management console is also where you set the default location to store your virtual hard disks and the default location to store your virtual machine configuration files.

 You can find Hyper-V Manager under **Administrative Tools** in the Windows Control Panel.
-On a new installation of Windows 2008, you can find **Administrative Tools** under Programs in the Start Menu.
+On a new installation of Windows, you can find **Administrative Tools** under Programs in the Start Menu.
 After you open the Hyper-V Manager program, a new window appears on the screen.
 Take a moment to familiarize yourself with this screen.
 All configurations and use of your virtual machines are done here.

 ## Configuring Hyper-V
 {: #configuring-hyper-v}